bubtroniq/weather-app/README.md

 ## User Stories

 ### New Site Users
-- As a new site user, I would like to be able to find detailed information about weather in a specific location.
+- As a new site user, I would like to be able to find information about weather in a specific location.

 ### Returning Site Users
 - As a returning site user, I would like to find weather information easy and fast.